 Your new React app should now be running on http://localhost:3000.

 - Set up WordPress REST API: Ensure your WordPress site has the REST API enabled by logging in to your WordPress site’s admin panel and navigating to Settings > Permalinks.
 Ensure that your permalinks are enabled and set to something other than Plain.
-This is a requirement for the REST API to function properly.
+This is the easiest way to get the REST API to function properly.

 - Confirm that the REST API is enabled: To check if the REST API is enabled and working properly, access it directly in your browser.
 Open a new browser tab and enter the following URL: